CRM Contact Cleanup & Dedupe Prep avatar

 It does not scrape or find contacts, verify email deliverability, certify postal addresses, geocode, enrich records, remove duplicates, choose survivors, or merge CRM records.

-Details below cover what you get, input parameters, output format, fixture-backed output examples, how to read common rows, limitations, permissions, pricing, and release history.
+Details below cover what you get, input parameters, input routes and source examples, output format, fixture-backed output examples, integration recipes, how to read common rows, limitations, permissions, pricing, and release history.

 What You Get

-• Preserves one dataset row per supplied input record.
+• Preserves one dataset row per supplied inline record or accepted source record.

 • Processes only the supported first-release fields: recordId, url, email, and address.